CyanBrown/PhysicsCalculator/README.md

 ***
 #### Starting Notes
 ***
-* gravitational constant is 9.8
+* gravitational acceleration is 9.8
 * air resistance considered negligible
 * There are some random errors that I am working out
 ***